Elizabeth Arden – Short Biography

 Success didn’t come easily to Arden.
 She had to work hard to get it and as such, Arden is a classic example of what one can do when armed with determination and a strong desire to succeed.

 Arden was the youngest of five children born to a Scotsman who was a grocer in Canada at the time she was born.
-By the time she was 24, she joined her brother in New York where she first worked as a helper in a cosmetics shop where she spent hours educating herself about skin care.
+By the time she was 24, she joined her brother in New York where she first worked doing odd jobs in a cosmetics shop where she spent hours educating herself about skincare.

 Elizabeth Arden’s marketing campaigns stressed the need to teach women the proper way to apply makeup, pioneering such concepts as beauty make-overs, cosmetics scientific formulation and color coordination of lip, eye, and facial makeup.
 Her marketing technique was to target plain, middle-aged women who are inclined to use products that promise a more youthful and prettier image.
 Needless to say, her strategy paid off.